Dean: Prof. Ulrich Thonemann, Ph.D.

 studied industrial engineering and management at the Universities of Berkeley, Paderborn and Stanford.
 He gained his Ph.D. at Stanford University in Management Science and Engineering.
-After that, he worked there for three years as an assistant professor, followed by another three years as a consultant with McKinsey & Company in Cologne.
-He started his academic career in Germany at the Westfälische Wilhelms-Universität Münster, before coming to Cologne.
-Here in Cologne, he heads the Department of Seminar für Supply Chain Management & Management Science at the WiSo Faculty.
-Meanwhile, he has declined offers for chairs from the University of Mannheim, the Technische Universität Darmstadt, the University of Vienna, and the Technische Universität München.
+After that, he worked for three years as an assistant professor in Stanford, after that for three years as a consultant with McKinsey & Company in Cologne.
+He started his academic career in Germany at the Westfälische Wilhelms-Universität Münster, before joining the University of Cologne.
+Here, he heads the Chair for Supply Chain Management & Management Science at the WiSo Faculty.
+In his role as First Vice Dean he was first responsible for the internationalization of the WiSo faculty, after that he set up and developed the Business School of the University of Cologne.
+Since April 2019, Professor Thonemann is Dean of the Faculty of Management, Economics and Social Sciences of the University of Cologne.

 To the website of Prof. Ulrich Thonemann, Ph.D.